Skip to main content

 Umbrella Insurance

-Umbrella policies are relatively affordable — typically $150–$400 per year for $1 million in coverage — because they only pay out after other insurance limits are reached.
-They cover scenarios like serious car accidents where damages exceed auto policy limits, injuries on your property beyond homeowners coverage, and defamation or libel claims.
+The price is surprisingly low: typically $150-$400 per year for $1 million in coverage.
+It's affordable because umbrella policies only kick in after your other insurance limits are exhausted.
+They cover things like serious car accidents where damages blow past your auto policy limits, major injuries on your property, and even defamation or libel claims.

 Frequently Asked Questions